One Day in Savannah: Itinerary & Travel Guide

 Cathedral Basilica of St. John the Baptist

 After your lunch, you can take a quick walk over to the Cathedral of St. John the Baptist (222 East Harris Street).
-Though the church is a functioning parish, they are open for visitors.
+Though the church is a functioning parish, they are open to visitors.

 When we were there, there was signage indicating that photography of the interior was only allowed for personal use.
 That is why you won’t see any photos of the interior of St. John the Baptist on this website.
 You’ll just have to go to Savannah, Georgia, and see it for yourself!